 Appointment protocol: We do require that you wear a mask.
 When you arrive at the clinic, wearing your mask, check in with reception through the designated window located over the ramp.
 Dr. Taylor will come out to the parking lot and bring you and your pet to the exam structure.
 Upon completion of the appointment, you will finish up with us through that front window.
 We can get you heartworm prevention, flea & tick, etc.

 Surgery drop off protocol: We do require that you wear a mask.
 When you arrive, wearing your mask, you and your pet, will come to the designated window located over the ramp.
 If you are dropping of a dog, Dr. Taylor will come out and bring your dog into the clinic, weigh them & give them their preanesthetic.
-If you are dropping off a feline, you will set them in their carrier on in front of the door.
-Reception will take contact information from you, go over the surgery release form, discuss/arrange pick up for the afternoon.
+If you are dropping off a feline, you will set them in their carrier in front of the door.
+Reception will take contact information from you, go over the surgery release form, arrange pick up for the afternoon.

 Surgery pick up protocol: We do require that you wear a mask.
-When you arrive at the pick up time scheduled, wearing your mask, come to the designated window located over the ramp.
+When you arrive at the scheduled pick up time, wearing your mask, come to the designated window located over the ramp.
 Reception will handle dispensing medications, schedule rechecks, process payment.
 If you are picking up a dog, Dr. Taylor will come out to you, go over discharge instructions, discuss surgery outcome, and bring your dog out to you.
 If you are picking up a feline, either Dr. Taylor or Reception will go over discharge instructions with you, depending mostly on the procedure.

 Conducting appointments outside has many benefits, some we didn’t even anticipate when we decided to do it, but it also minimizes the impact on the inside of the clinic.